 FUNDING AREAS: Education, Scholarships, Human Needs, Health, Community Enhancement, George Ranch Historical Park

-PROFILE: Established in 1945, The George Foundation is Richmond, Texas-based funder, The George Foundation, invests in Fort Bend County.
+PROFILE: Established in 1945, The George Foundation is Richmond, Texas-based funder that invests in Fort Bend County.
 The story of this foundation dates back to 1824 when Henry and Nancy Jones received land in the Mexican territory of Tejas and became successful farmers and ranchers.
-Then in the 1920s, oil was discovered on The George Ranch, which dramatically elevated the family’s wealth.
+In the 1920s, oil was discovered on The George Ranch, which dramatically elevated the family’s wealth.
 This is a 22,000-acre working ranch in Fort Bend County still today.
 With no living heirs, Albert and Mamie George established this foundation with $10,000 in seed money to benefit the people of Fort Bend County, Texas.
 Today, the foundation supports education, human needs, health, community enhancement, and the George Ranch Historical Park.

 Education funding touches on career readiness, dropout prevention, early childhood, public education models, K-12 public education, literacy, and parenting education.
 Human needs grantmaking is all about abuse and neglect prevention and intervention, basic needs, homelessness, housing assistance, senior services, youth development, and legal services.
 Health grants go toward addition prevention and intervention, care for the uninsured and indigent, and mental health.
 Community enhancement means supporting libraries, museums, parks, and the arts for this funder.
-Finally grants go to the Fort Bend County Museum to support programming at George Ranch Historical Park.
+Finally, grants go to the Fort Bend County Museum to support programming at George Ranch Historical Park.

 This foundation accepts unsolicited grant requests from local nonprofits.
-It requires letters of inquiry for requests of more than $25,000, however, organizations seeking less than $25,000 can simply complete the small grant application instead.
-Letters of inquiry are reviewed on a rolling basis throughout the year.
-Full grant deadlines fall on January 15 for February-April review, April 15 for May-July review, July 15 for August-October review, and October 15 for November-January review.
+It requires letters of inquiry for requests of more than $25,000.
+However, organizations seeking less than $25,000 can simply complete the small grant application instead.
+The funder reviews letters of inquiry on a rolling basis throughout the year.
+Grant deadlines are January 15 for February-April review, April 15 for May-July review, July 15 for August-October review, and October 15 for November-January review.
 Direct general questions to the staff at 281-342-6109 or email@example.com.